About Teaching English in Singapore

 Having risen from a backwater fishing village to become a world economic power in little more than a century, Singapore represents one of the greatest national transformations of all time.
 While the glossy shopping malls and towering office buildings are impressive, the defining characteristic of Singapore is its strikingly cosmopolitan culture.

 A true melting pot, Singapore is both financially and culturally rich.
 The city is home to Chinese, Malays, Indians, and Europeans, along with their languages and religions, with more than 40% of its residents holding passports from other countries.

-As Singapore is a prosperous nation that invests heavily in education, good salaries afford English teachers a comfortable lifestyle.
-English language schools in Singapore typically offer around 20 to 25 hours of work per week, leaving plenty of time for you to take advantage of your location and explore.
+As Singapore is a prosperous nation that invests heavily in education, good salaries afford ESL teachers in Singapore a comfortable lifestyle.
+English language schools typically offer around 20 to 25 hours of work per week, leaving plenty of time for you to take advantage of your location and explore.